flute-ui/flute-ui-component/README.md

 ```

 ## Notes
-* Can only be used with components that extend the React.Component class
+* Can only be used with components that extend the React.Component class (for now)